saleel/blog/content/blog/email-wallet/index.md

 - For example, user send email to Relayer A, but their server is "down" at that moment and user don't get a response.
 User send the same email to Relayer B which execute the transaction.
 Relayer A comes back online later and process the email, ending up executing the "same" transaction twice.

-- Relayer execute multiple emails from the same user in different order, either by mistake (maybe due to race conditions when processing emails in parallel) or maliciously.
+- Relayer executes multiple emails from the same user in different order, either by mistake (maybe due to race conditions when processing emails in parallel) or maliciously.

 We can use the `timestamp` used in the DKIM signature to prevent both cases.

 The core contract can prevent emails older than a limit, and a user should only email another relayer if they don't see the transaction executed by the original relayer within a limit.
 Timestamp can also be used a "nonce" to prevent the second case by allowing operations with only increasing timestamps.

-However, **not all providers include the timestamp** in the DKIM signature.
-While this is implemented now (first case), it need to be removed and replaced with a solution that works for all providers.
+However, **not all email providers include the timestamp** in the DKIM signature.
+While this is implemented now (first case), it needs to be removed and replaced with a solution that works for all providers.

 #### Sending money to unregistered emails